27Saumya/toman-helper/README.md

-# A Discord Bot for Toman, to help the users play Naruto Botto
+# A Discord Bot for Toman, to help the users play Naruto Botto with comfort

 [**YET UNDER DEVELOPMENT**]
 Will be informed when complete :)